Loading Data

 • data file comments are on lines starting with --

-• when parse errors are encountered, as much of the record's data as possible will be loaded into the target table
+• when parse errors are encountered, the record will be skipped

 LOAD INTO with Delimited Text Options Example